Corporate Governance Report and Declaration on Corporate Management

 Compliance as a Key Managerial Duty of the Executive Board

 At WACKER, managerial and monitoring duties include ensuring that the company complies with legal requirements and that employees observe internal company regulations.
-The Group’s compliance policy is regularly reviewed and adapted.
+WACKER’s compliance management system is regularly reviewed and adapted.

-WACKER’s compliance organization is responsible in this regard.
-The company has appointed and trained compliance officers in Germany, Norway, the USA, China, Japan, India, South Korea, Brazil, Mexico, Singapore, Dubai (UAE) and Taiwan, who hold regular training courses to inform employees of key legal provisions and internal regulations.
+These tasks are the responsibility of the compliance management department.
+The company has appointed and trained compliance officers in Germany, Norway, the USA, China, Japan, India, South Korea, Brazil, Mexico, Singapore, Russia, the United Arab Emirates and Taiwan, who hold regular training courses to inform employees of key legal provisions and internal regulations.
 They also serve as contacts whenever employees have questions or need advice about compliance.
-One focus of compliance management in 2014 continued to be in improving communication with the company’s international sites within the compliance organization and on training the local employees at those sites.
+In 2015, one focus of the compliance management department remained the further improvement of communication with the company’s international sites within the compliance organization and the training of the local employees at those sites.